Gender trouble

 Free, White and 21 by Howardena Pindell (1980, 12’)

-Born in 1943, painter conceptual of origin Afro-American, Howardena Pindell are brought to wonder about the condition of the women and colonialism through the video.
-“As a black artist, the first effect that you feel when you enter a gallery has still to see with the color of your skin.
-You are not initially seen (E) like one (E) artist but like a political entity. ” she in 1980 says.
-Free, White and 21, video in the shape of self-portrait, report the experiments of the artist, criticizing the white feminists and racism reigning in the world of Article (distribution: le peuple qui manque)
+Born in 1943, Howardena Pindell is a conceptual painter of African-American origin, who uses video to explore the condition of women and colonialism.
+“As a black artist, the first effect you feel when you enter a gallery still has to do with the color of your skin.
+You are not seen first as an artist, but as a political entity”, she said in 1980.
+Free, White and 21, a video in the form of a self-portrait, recounts the artist’s experiences, criticizing white feminists and racism in the art world. (distribution: le peuple qui manque)

 Via New Work by Kagendo Murungi (Wapinduzi Productions) (1995, 10’)

-“We move our bodies without obstacles, through increasingly familiar spaces, in departure for an unknown ground voyage. ”
+“We move our bodies unfettered, through increasingly familiar spaces, setting out on a journey into unknown lands.”

-Via NewYork explores the politization of the African students in New York and the participation of the lesbians and South-African gays in the fights against apartheid, and thus constitutes instantaneous lives lesbians and merry African through the angle of the migration and the university life, experiments which catalyse both transformation of oneself and social change.
+Via NewYork explores the politicization of African students in New York and the participation of South African lesbians and gays in the struggles against apartheid, and is thus a snapshot of African lesbian and gay lives through the lens of migration and university life, experiences that both catalyze self-transformation and social change.

-Wapinduzi Productions is a multi-media African base, translocale and native for creation independent and the feminist distribution of vidéos and LGBTST “of colors” around the world.
+Wapinduzi Productions is an African multimedia, translocal and indigenous base for the independent creation and distribution of feminist and LGBTST videos “of color” around the world.